So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 1. Stop looking at success way ahead of time.

-I learned to set a goal, then leave it at that.
+I learned to set a goal, and then leave it at that.
 Don’t think about it too much.

 INFPs are idealistic, ambitious, and success-driven.
 However, we have tendencies to live success within our own fantasies.
 Because imagining success is already ecstasy, when we look back to the imperfect reality, we’re like, “nah”.